wI2L/jettison/README.md

 ### Differences with `encoding/json`

-- `time.Time` and `Time.Duration` types are handled natively by the package.
+- `time.Time` and `time.Duration` types are handled natively by the package.
 For the first, the encoder doesn't invoke the `MarshalJSON`/`MarshalText` methods, but use `time.AppendFormat` directly.
-For the second, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces, the encoder uses the result of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String` based on the duration format configured.
+For the second, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces on a custom wrapper type, the encoder uses the result of one of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String`, based on the duration format configured.

+- The JSON returned by the `MarshalJSON` method of types implementing the `json.Marshaler` interface is neither validated nor compacted.

-- Nil map keys values implementing the `encoding.TextMarshaler` interface are encoded as an empty string, while the `encoding/json` package currently panic because of that.
+- Nil map keys values implementing the `encoding.TextMarshaler` interface are encoded as empty strings, while the `encoding/json` package currently panic because of that.
 See this [issue](https://github.com/golang/go/issues/33675) for more details.<sup>[1]</sup>

 - Nil struct fields implementing the `encoding.TextMarshaler` interface are encoded as `null`, while the `encoding/json` package currently panic because of that.
 See this [issue](https://github.com/golang/go/issues/34235) for more details.<sup>[1]</sup>